 If you are an Amazon Seller, you would have come across the term – Amazon Average Order Value (AOV).
-Ever wondered what it is and what purpose does it serve in the ecommerce world?
+Ever wondered what it is and what purpose it serve in the eCommerce world?

 So, let’s get started.